tomwayson/esri-rollup-example/README.md

 1. Clone/download this repository
 2. `cd` into the repository root folder and run
 `npm install && npm start`
-3. Serve this folder from any web server and navigate to index.html.
+3. Make some changes to the source code and your browser should live reload

 ## Why?